QuantumBadger/RedReader/README.md

 RedReader is built using Maven.
 Several dependencies are required (and listed in pom.xml), but these are handled automatically if you use Maven.

+Detailed instructions on building RedReader using IntelliJ IDEA are in [BUILD.md](BUILD.md).

 How to Get
 ----------